 - VNC: Virtual Network Connection

 Each of these options can provide full desktop access to your Raspberry Pi via Android.
-Fortunately, neither of is difficult to set up.
-Both have been tested with a Raspberry Pi 3, but should work with older versions, including the Pi Zero.
+Fortunately, neither is difficult to set up.
+Both have been tested with a Raspberry Pi 3, but should work with older versions, and even the Pi Zero.

-For both options, it’s worth ensuring that SSH is enabled on your Raspberry Pi first.
+For both options, first ensure that SSH is enabled on your Raspberry Pi.
 This will make “headless” set up simpler, allowing you configuration of RDP and VNC from your PC.
 Then you can establish the connection from your Android device.

 You can enable SSH in three ways:

-- Via the command line: use the raspi-config screen, and select Advanced Options > SSH > OK.
+- Via the command line: use the raspi-config screen and select Interfacing Options > SSH > OK.
 Reboot when prompted.

 - Via the Raspbian desktop: go to Preferences > Raspberry Pi Configuration > Interfaces and select SSH.
 Click OK to confirm.

 - With your Pi powered down, eject the SD card and open it in your desktop PC’s file browser.
 In the boot directory, create a new file called “ssh”, with no file extension.
 Safely remove the card and replace in your Raspberry Pi.
 When you power it up, SSH will be enabled.

 You can connect to your Raspberry Pi via SSH using the terminal app in Linux and macOS.
 You’ll find several good options for using SSH on Windows .